British-Library-Technical-Services/Documentation/docs/transfer_processes/backup_service.md

 ## 5. Postprocessing and Backup Storage

 Once the intial copy to the staging area is complete and the drive ejected, a series of postprocesses will begin.
-Engineers do not need to be present for this and can leave the service to complete without supervision.
+You do not need to be present for this and can leave the service to complete without supervision.

 1. Existing checksums will be deleted
 2. Embedded BWF metadata will be rewritten to the RIFF INFO chunk
 3. New checksum files will be generated
-4. Access files will be generated and saved to the **_MSO_Audio** directory
+4. Access files will be generated and saved to the **_MSO_audio** directory
 5. The Tracking spreadsheet will be emailed to the Workflow Support Officer
 6. The files will be then be moved from **_staging_area** to **_backup_storage**, and saved to the Engineer's named directory and a batch-number-date named directory created